There's a story breaking today that this is a watershed event in American cultural history.

 So what do you think of the new attitude that's coming in now, then?

-I think it's doing a disservice to to the military and of course the Marine Corps has the the boot camp the Marine Corps boot camp has traditionally been tougher than the other services and it still is uh as far as I've been able to determine but I you were you're right on the money about uh taking these young men who have been coddled for most of their lives sticking them into these life threatening conditions in combat and to come out on top without ever having been thumped.
+But you're right on the money about taking these young men who have been coddled for most of their lives, sticking them into these life-threatening conditions in combat, and to come out on top without ever having been filmed.

-Well what ought to be acceptable verbal abuse?
+Well, what ought to be acceptable?

-Oh absolutely absolutely uh phys How about how about hitting somebody?
+How about hitting somebody?

-Um there again you get into the gray area.
+There again, you get into the gray area.

 We used to call it thumping.

-If we're changing our standards though and saying that we have to be more sensitive in the way that we're dealing with recruits because of the realities of how parents in society respond to a sense of real harshness toward women, I think that we may be making a mistake.
+If we're changing our standards, though, and saying that we have to be more sensitive in the way that we're dealing with recruits because of the realities of how parents in society respond to a sense of real harshness toward women, I think that we may be making a mistake.

-It still seems as though they're able to motivate these people and the individuals that were sending to battle in Iraq and Afghanistan have performed heroically so I don't see any sign that they're screwing up here, but I think this is something to be concerned about.
+It still seems as though they're able to motivate these people, and the individuals that we're sending to battle in Iraq and Afghanistan have performed heroically.

-I agree with that too and I'll say that in every platoon that graduated that uh that I uh had anything to do with their training at the graduation at every single one of the platoon graduations I had at least one set of parents would come up to me and and thank me for having done in three months what they hadn't been able to do in eighteen or nineteen years.
+And I'll say that in every platoon that graduated that I had anything to do with their training, at the graduation, at every single one of the platoon graduations, I had at least one set of parents would come up to me and thank me for having done in three months what they hadn't been able to do in 18 or 19 years.

-Thank you for the call Rocky appreciate it.
+Thank you for the call, Rocky.

 Sometimes profiling does work.

-I mean if I'm if I'm waffling I want to answer explain my position here.
+I want to explain my position here.

-If I'm waffling it's because I do trust the leaders of our military in terms of the decisions that they're making here.
+If I'm waffling, it's because I do trust the leaders of our military in terms of the decisions that they're making here.

-This trend though that we see is something that I am worried about.
+This trend, though, that we see is something that I am worried about.

-I'm not convinced it's a problem yet but it might become one.
+I'm not convinced it's a problem yet, but it might become one.

 Go ahead.